Jimit6921/heliosphere/docs/README.md

 The only missing piece is **the will to build it as a commons—not a commodity**.

 This spec ensures that if it’s built, **it cannot be betrayed**.

-Would you like:
-- The **Python simulation code** for beam routing?
-- The **full CAD package** for a 1-kW GRN node?
-- The **smart contract template** for beam authorization?

-Say the word.
-We go deeper.